ALW93/App-Academy/7.27-7.31/Monday/Notes.md

 - If we run this, we get a special Timeout object - which is essentially useless except for being used as an argument to cancel an unexpired timeout.

 - **clearTimeout()** : function used to cancel a setTimeout.
+  - You can use clearTimeout in a conditional.

 **Running Intervals**